When Does Government Regulate Producers in a Mixed Market Economy?

 4. Protecting Labor Rights and Human Welfare

 The drive for profit can lead producers to exploit the workforce to lower production costs.
 To prevent the "race to the bottom," governments implement labor regulations.
-These check that the human cost of production is not ignored.
+These make sure the human cost of production is not ignored.

 Common regulations include: